Somebody tells you something that you later realize

 means you're doomed.

 For example, say that Bob tells Alice that their phone bill is very high.
-At first she ignores it, but then realizes what Bob just said and freaks out.
+At first she ignores it, but then she remembers her bank account balance and freaks out.

 Similar to Delayed Reaction

 - In The Absent-Minded Professor, Alonzo Hawk sees Professor Brainard flying his Model T and asks his son Biff what it is.